Department of Biochemistry and Biophysics (GRAD)

 Silvia M Kreda, UNC Cystic Fibrosis Ctr./ Marsico Lung Inst.

-Laura Lindsey-Bolts, DNA Damage, Checkpoint, Excision Repair
+Laura Lindsey-Boltz, DNA Damage, Checkpoint, Excision Repair

-Pengda Liu, Cell Signaling; Cancer; mTOR; Akt; Post-Translational Modification; Protein-Protein Interaction
+Pengda Liu, Cell Signaling, Cancer, mTOR, Akt, Post-Translational Modification, Protein-Protein Interaction

 Rob McGinty, Mechanisms of Epigenetic Signaling